sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

     hi CursorLine ctermbg=235
     hi CursorLine guibg=#D3D3D3 cterm=none

+    "This mission critical line tells vim to restore cursor to the last line.
-    autocmd BufReadPost *
+    "Be sure to set: "Fail whale display on default" to "stopit".  lolz autocmd BufReadPost *
       \ if line("'\"") > 1 && line("'\"") <= line("$") |
       \   exe "normal! g`\"" |